calgy/calgy/README.md

 To start the app:

-  * Install dependencies with `mix deps.get`
+  * Install dependencies with `mix deps.get` and then `mix deps.compile`
-  * Create and migrate your database with `mix ecto.setup`
+  * Create and migrate your database with `mix cmd --app calgy mix ecto.setup`
-  * Start Phoenix endpoint with `mix phoenix.server`
+  * Start Phoenix endpoint with `mix phx.server`

 You should now be able to access the server at http://localhost:4000/.